Best Tuna Casserole

 - Cook pasta following package directions.
 Drain and set aside.

-- Mix in a large bowl the drained tuna, ricotta cheese, and green onions.
+- Mix in a large bowl the drained tuna, ricotta cheese, milk and green onions.
 Add in the pasta and gently stir.
 Salt and pepper {heavily} to taste.

 - Add the peas last and gently stir.